DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Abstract

 \section{Abstract}

 We introduce the first work to explore web-scale diffusion models for robotics.
-DALL-E-Bot enables a robot to rearrange objects in a scene, by first inferring a text description of those objects, then generating an image representing a natural, human-like arrangement of those objects, and finally physically arranging the objects according to that image.
-The significance is that we achieve this zero-shot using DALL-E, without needing any further data collection or training.
-Encouraging real-world results with human studies show that this is an exciting direction for the future of web-scale robot learning algorithms.
-We also propose a list of recommendations to the text-to-image community, to align further developments of these models with applications to robotics.
-Videos are available at: \href{https://www.robot-learning.uk/dall-e-bot}{https://www.robot-learning.uk/dall-e-bot}.
+DALL-E-Bot enables a robot to rearrange objects in a scene, by first inferring a text description of those objects, then generating an image representing a natural, human-like arrangement of those objects, and finally physically arranging the objects according to that goal image.
+We show that this is possible zero-shot using DALL-E, without needing any further example arrangements, data collection, or training.
+DALL-E-Bot is fully autonomous and is not restricted to a pre-defined set of objects or scenes, thanks to DALL-E's web-scale pre-training.
+Encouraging real-world results, with both human studies and objective metrics, show that integrating web-scale diffusion models into robotics pipelines is a promising direction for scalable, unsupervised robot learning.
+Videos are available on our webpage at: \href{https://www.robot-learning.uk/dall-e-bot}{https://www.robot-learning.uk/dall-e-bot}.